 Courses are held throughout the year at the WER Joell Tennis Stadium, Kindley Community Tennis Courts, and the Port Royal Golf Course.
 Choose whichever location is best for you.
 Lessons for both beginners and intermediate players are offered.
 Rates are cheap.
 For example in 2013 the rate for 8 introductory lessons is just $75.
 Tuition is in groups so don’t expect a great degree of personal attention.
 However, it’s cost effective and a great way to meet like-minded locals and expatriate workers.
 Courses for primary and middle school students are also offered.
 For more details visit the Department of Community and Cultural Affairs website.

-Until recently the Coral Beach and Tennis Club used to host the XL Bermuda Open, part of the ATP Challenger Tour.
+The Coral Beach and Tennis Club used to host the XL Bermuda Open, part of the ATP Challenger Tour.
 It was cancelled after the 2008 tournament due to uncertainty surrounding the development of Coral Beach and has not returned.

 How Bermuda introduced tennis to the US